Firefox-Pro-Coding/react-composition-api/README.md

   ```
   Callbacks will be called when the component mounted and unmounted.

-  Callback are wrapped in `React.useEffect` hook, so using onMounted and onUnmounted is basically the same as React.useEffect with empty array as deps, except it is allow to use inside if statement, and the order doesn't matter.
+  Callback are wrapped in `React.useEffect` hook, so using onMounted and onUnmounted is basically the same as React.useEffect with an empty array as deps, except it is allow to use inside if statement, and the order doesn't matter.

-  Reactions won't be auto torn down in life cyclehooks.
+  Reactions won't be auto torn down in life cycle hooks.

   Tips: You can call `onUnmounted` synchronously inside `onMounted`.